ProductLab-1/API_Module/README.md

             * upload a screenshot of your successful DELETE request on Postman.
 The filename in your repo should be "DELETE_postman_screenshot_yourname"
         2. Assignment: giph upload
             * upload a screenshot of the address of your giph upload.
 The filename in your repo should be "giph_postman_screenshot_yourname"
+        3. Query an API from [this list](https://www.postman.com/explore)
+            * review the schema of the APIs on this postman site.
+Pick one and then run a request in postman.
+Include a screenshot of your request
+            * the filename in your repo should be "realworld_api_request_yourname"

 3. Now its time to build your own APIs and databases.
 There are one of two options you can choose.
 (Only do one!)
     * Option 1: [Build and query your own non-relational database](https://docs.strapi.io/dev-docs/quick-start#_1-install-strapi-and-create-a-new-project)